 How to start – investments on Polish market?

 It is necessary to choose a company type.
 Investors start by choosing between different business forms based on the size of the future business and perhaps the available capital.
 Then it is necessary to select the business name and choose the business activity codes.
 In Poland, investors choose the PKD codes or the NACE codes for the future business.
 It indicates the company’s main activity.
 Then it is needed to prepare the Articles of Association that include information such as the business type and scope, the registered office, share capital etc. Then it is time for registration.
 The new company is registered with the National Court Register and afterwards with the Social Security Institution as well as with the Tax Office and for VAT purposes.
 Each company obtain a special REGON and NIP identification number as well as register for VAT, depending on the business activities it performs.
 Apply for VAT and social insurance registration: these are two of the main steps that need to be handled once the business is registered; the company is automatically reported after registration to the Social Insurance Institution.
 Of course, you can find numerous guides on the Internet, whether to follow the guidelines from government portals or hire a lawyer to help you with all the formalities.

 Poland’s attractiveness for foreign investors who plan to internationalise include low employment costs, location, helpful institutions and a large sales market.
-When entering the Polish market, it is good to get acquainted with its realities and understand the mechanisms of functioning in specific industries and all legal requirements.
+When entering the Polish market, it is good to get acquainted with its realities and understand the mechanisms of functioning in specific industries in Poland and all legal requirements.
 Starting a business in Poland is a chance for your success!